 This work has and will continue to be completed in-house with no requirement for new funding.
-The Communications division proactively provided an update regarding this work to the Accessibility Committee to ensure any concerns were addressed.
-No additional public engagement is required.
+The Communications division proactively provided an update regarding this

 If future actions related to this report, such as updates to facility signage, uniforms or other applications of the brand, carry a corporate impact, these will be considered and brought to council through separate reports and budget processes, if required.